MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-AuthenticationPolicy.md

 Remove-AuthenticationPolicy -Identity "LegacyExchangeTokens" -AllowLegacyExchangeTokens
 ```

-In Exchange Online, this example returns your organization to its previous state before legacy Exchange token issuance was allowed or blocked for Outlook add-ins.
-Since this switch applies to the entire organization, the authentication policy specified with the Identity parameter is ignored.
+In Exchange Online, this example enables legacy Exchange tokens to be issued to Outlook add-ins.
+This switch applies to the entire organization.
+The Identity parameter is required, and its value must be set to "LegacyExchangeTokens".
+Specific authentication polices can't be applied.

 ## PARAMETERS